Being far-sighted about nearsightedness

 First: Sufficient calcium (balanced with magnesium) and vitamin D during pregnancy and every year thereafter will ultimately be found to prevent childhood myopia.

-Second: If a child is starting to develop myopia, sufficient calcium (balanced with magnesium) and vitamin D will halt the progression, and in some cases reverse it partially--or even completely.
+Second: If a child is starting to develop myopia, sufficient calcium (balanced with magnesium) and vitamin D will halt the progression, and in some cases reverse it partially–or even completely.

 How much vitamin D and calcium do I recommend to a prospectively pregnant woman?

 First, I recommend one tablespoonful daily of a vitamin D-containing fish oil, such as cod liver oil.
 That would provide part of the vitamin D, but also a good quantity of omega-3 fatty acids, which research has shown to improve motor skill development in the first few years after birth.
-But as beneficial as it is, fish oil won't provide enough vitamin D on its own, so I also recommend taking vitamin D supplements as well.
-The daily dose for all adults, including prospective mothers, should be 5,000 IU daily.
-In addition to the fish oil and vitamin D, I also recommend 1,000 milligrams of calcium daily, balanced with 300 to 400 milligrams of magnesium.

 Newborn infants, on the other hand, don't need quite so high a dose of vitamin D. Instead, I recommend 2,000 IU per day.